MicrosoftDocs/azure-docs/articles/iot-accelerators/howto-opc-vault-deploy.md

 11. To take a look at the Swagger Api open: `https://myResourceGroup-service.azurewebsites.net`
 13. To start a local GDS server with dotnet start `.\myResourceGroup-gds.cmd` or with docker start `.\myResourceGroup-dockergds.cmd`.

 As a sidenote, it is possible to redeploy a build with exactly the same settings.
-Be aware that such an operation renews all application secrets and may reset some settings in the Azure Active Directory (AAD) application registrations.
+Be aware that such an operation renews all application secrets and may reset some settings in the Azure Active Directory (Azure AD) application registrations.

 It is also possible to redeploy just the web app binaries.
 With the parameter `-onlyBuild 1` new zip packages of the service and the app are deployed to the web applications.